aaronbloomfield/ics/hws/hw-fuzzing.md

 	- Note that adding any number of extensions still means you try the base word as well.
 So adding `-e html` means your program will try *both* `alert` and `alert.html`.
 - `-X METHOD` or `--method METHOD`: HTTP method to use (GET, POST, or PUT) (default: GET)
 	- Your code should allow both upper-case and lower-case values
-	- The provided skeleton code in [fuzzer.py](fuzzing/fuzzer.py.html) ([src](fuzzing/fuzzer.py)) has, as line 10: `async with session.get(args.url) as response:`.
-This is a GET call, and there is both a `put()` and a `post()` call as well.
-	- You can also use the `request()` method described on the [aiohttp client reference documentation](https://docs.aiohttp.org/en/stable/client_reference.html).
+	- You can also use the `urllib.request.Request` class to set the method; to check the method is received correctly, print out the `scope` variable in `server.py`
 - `-H HEADERS` or `--header HEADERS`: One or more HTTP headers to add to requests, in the form "HeaderName: HeaderValue" (e.g. "Content-Type: application/json" or "Host: FUZZ.example.com").
 May be specified one or more times.
-	- To see how to insert one or more headers into the request, look at the [aiohttp client reference documentation](https://docs.aiohttp.org/en/stable/client_reference.html).
+	- You can also use the `urllib.request.Request` class to set the headers; to check the header is received correctly, print out the `scope` variable in `server.py`
+	- Example usage: adding `-H "MyHeader:foobarbaz"` will cause each request sent to the URL to include that header; note that there is no space after the colon
+	- Note that, in `fuzz()`, the headers are received as a string with a colon (`:`) separating the key and value.
+You have to `split()` that, as what is passed to the `urllib.request.Request` constructor is a dictionary of key-value pairs.
 - `-d DATA` or `--data DATA`: Data to send in the body of the HTTP request.
-	- To see how to insert the data into the request, look at the [aiohttp client reference documentation](https://docs.aiohttp.org/en/stable/client_reference.html).
 	- To see how to read it from uvicorn, look [here](https://www.uvicorn.org/) -- specifically, look at the `read_body()` function, which is called (in the `app()` function in server.py) as `body = await read_body(receive)`.
+	- You can also use the `urllib.request.Request` class to set the data; to check the data is received correctly, print out the `scope` variable in `server.py`
 - `-mc MATCH_CODES`: Match HTTP response codes.
 May be specified multiple times.
 If let unspecified, defaults to the following response codes: [200, 301, 302, 401, 403].
 Previously you printed out any URLs that did not return 404 (not found).
 That should now be modified to print out the URLs that return one of the escape codes in this list (which is parsed for you and passed into the `fuzz()` function).
 	- Specifying just one response code via `-mc` will replace the default list with just that one.
 So `-mc 200` will not check for any of the defaults other than 200.
 Note that the command line argument parsing does this for you.